joshuahigginson1/Ansible_Tutorials/README.md

 When you are ready to use these modules, you can copy them over to any of the directories mentioned in the $ANSIBLE_LIBRARIES environment variable.

 If you add a 'library' directory in the same directory as your top level playbook, then your modules will also be included.

+## Loops

+In a playbook, ansible lets you loop over a list of items using the 'with_items' property.

+    tasks:
+    - name: Install Packages
+      apt:
+        name: "{{ item }}"
+        state: present
+        update_cache: true

+      with_items:
+        - apache2
+        - mysql-server
+        - mysql-common
+        - mysql-client
+        - libapache2-mod-wsgi